-Weatherproof design, long range and is fast enough to handle several devices pulling down a lot of data at once.
+Weatherproof design, long range, and fast enough to handle several devices pulling down a lot of data at once.
 Easy setup.

 It's not strictly a wireless access point, so that means mounting options are limited and range is not as far as some competing products.

 Beamforming technology directs bandwidth where it is needed most.
 Easy to install.
 High speed dual-band WiFi.
 Free cloud management app.
 Compact design.